crespire/ruby_chess/implementation.md

 2. If there are pins, find the pieces that are pinned.
    * Pinned pieces are preventing a check, so their legal moves are restricted.
 3. If there are no pins, then
-    * Psuedo-legal moves for rook, knight, bishop and queen.
+    * Pseudo-legal moves for rook, knight, bishop and queen.
 4. In the case of a Pawn, we remove forward diagonals if there is no capture or en passant.
 5. In the case of the King, we remove any cells that are on an enemy path.